 The Zeigarnik effect and memory: obsessive thoughts

-Have you ever felt anxious or even guilty about some unfinished task?
-When you put off work for later, and as a result, you couldn’t fall asleep at night, constantly mentally returning to this unfinished task?
-Why can we forget something important after a couple of days, but can’t get some nonsense out of our heads for years?
+Have you ever felt anxious or even guilty about an unfinished task?
+Have you ever put off work for later, and as a result, you couldn’t fall asleep at night, constantly replaying that unfinished task in your mind?
+Why can we forget something important after a couple of days, but can’t get some trivial detail out of our heads for years?

-The reason for this condition is not conscience, not the habit of completing a task, or a personal tendency towards perfectionism.
+This phenomenon isn't driven by conscience, the habit of finishing tasks, or a personal streak of perfectionism.
 This effect is characteristic of all people to one degree or another and has been known to psychologists for a long time.

 If this has happened to you, then you have experienced the Zeigarnik effect.
-Its essence is that unfinished tasks cause internal tension, forcing us to remember them again and again and return to them in our thoughts.
+At its core, the Zeigarnik effect explains how unfinished tasks create internal tension, forcing us to remember them again and again and return to them in our thoughts.

 About the Zeigarnik effect

 Your brain never rests.
 It constantly turns to the tasks you have started.
-On the one hand, a person suffers because of this, experiences anxiety and discomfort.
-On the other hand, it helps a lot to finish what you started.
+On one hand, this causes us to suffer from anxiety and discomfort.
+On the other hand, it provides the necessary drive to finish what you started.

 The Zeigarnik effect is often used by creators of TV shows and series to make you wait for the next episode.
-Episodes are specially created with the effect of understatement, which increases intrigue and causes anticipation of the continuation.
+Episodes are specially created with a sense of suspense, which builds intrigue and leaves the audience eager for the next installment.

 You have probably encountered this effect when you were a student or schoolchild.
 Remember how well you knew all the information before the exam?
-After successfully passing the exam, most of this knowledge simply evaporated and a few days later it would be much more difficult to pass the same exam.
+After successfully passing the exam, most of this knowledge simply evaporated, and a few days later, it would be much more difficult to pass the same exam.
 This is normal.
-The task is completed, the need to use this information has disappeared and your brain simply erased it from memory.
+The task is completed, the need to use this information has disappeared, and your brain simply erases it from memory.

 How was this effect discovered?

 In the 1920s, psychologist Bluma Zeigarnik was relaxing in a restaurant and noticed that the waiter was doing a great job of taking orders without a notebook.
 Even very large orders were executed with amazing accuracy.
 Perhaps this waiter had a phenomenal memory?
 When she asked him about it, the waiter said that almost all of his colleagues worked the same way and that he had never had a good memory.
-Zeigarnik found out that the waiter remembered all the unfulfilled orders, but immediately forgot those that had already been completed.
-This led her to think that a person perceives completed and unfinished tasks differently.
-She suggested that depending on this, our brain changes the status of their importance.
+Zeigarnik discovered that the waiter remembered all the orders that had not yet been served, but forgot them almost immediately once the dishes were delivered to the table.
+This led her to think that the brain perceives completed and unfinished tasks differently — keeping active tasks in focus until they are done, then releasing them to make room for new ones.

 About Zeigarnik's research

-A series of experiments followed in which students were given intellectual tasks.
-The researcher arbitrarily determined the time for each task and had the opportunity to announce that the time was up, even if the task was not completely solved.
+A series of experiments followed in which students were given various cognitive tasks.
+The researcher arbitrarily determined the time for each task and had the opportunity to announce that the time was up, even if the task was not yet finished.

 Zeigarnik found that unfinished problems were recalled by students 90% more often than completed problems.
 She concluded that there was a significant advantage in retaining interrupted problems in memory compared to solved problems.
 Her article, “On Completed and Unfinished Problems,” published in 1927, contains extensive evidence of her initial research on this effect.